Embryo, Nonmammalian; Germ Layers; Notochord; Organizers, Embryonic; Neural Plate

 Our laboratory is interested in understanding congenital birth defects.
 Many children are born with various birth defects including defects of the heart, brain, lungs, and face.
 These birth defects often require surgery and can be difficult to treat for the child.
 We hope to discover the genes that lead to these birth defects with the hope of improving our understanding of how human development (embryology) occurs.

 Extensive Research Description

-My laboratory is interested in the problem of embryonic patterning.
+My laboratory is interested in the problem of birth defects that occur when embryonic patterning fails to occur properly.
 A fertilized egg must activate a complex genetic program in order to form functional adult structures.
-Failure to do so correctly leads to congenital malformations in children, a significant cause of inherited childhood diseases.
+Failure to do so correctly leads to congenital malformations in children, the main cause of infant mortality in the US.
 We are particularly interested in cellular signals and transcriptional regulation that lead to particular fate changes that specify new tissue types during development.
 We are also interested in morphogenesis that provides shape to the developing embryo.
-We have three approaches to discover these patterning events: 1) genetic screens in Xenopus tropicalis 2) quantitative analysis of Xenopus epidermis to create a coordinated field of cells 3) human genetic studies of children with congenital malformations.
-We focus on Xenopus as a model system because of the power of the frog system for gain of function and experimental embryology (“cut-and-paste” developmental biology).
-In addition, we have pioneered X. tropicalis as an amphibian genetic system because of its diploid genome and genomic tools.

 Our main approach is to analyze genes identified in infants and children that have birth defects.